 2. RIE for Newborns

-This is because to view a child with respect in all situations; trying to view the world from their perspective and treat them accordingly, is one of the main underlying values of RIE.
+To view a child with respect in all situations; trying to take in the world from their perspective and treat them with love, understanding and acceptance, is one of the main underlying values of RIE.
 This makes it possible for everyone to adopt this approach, regardless of their child’s temperament, personalities, abilities and inabilities.

-For parents with newborns, these are the main areas of learning being undertaken.
-The articles here will help guide you through these important parts of your infant’s life.
+For parents with newborns, building a connected relationship and trusting in a child’s capabilities and competence from birth is important.
+The articles here will help guide you through this stage of your infant’s life.

 RIE From the Start – 2 Simple Things you can do to Support Baby ~ Lisa Sunbury (Regarding Baby)